-MU 110.025 Ambassador Mixed Voice Ensemble
+MU 110.025 Ambassador Mixed Vocal Ensemble

-The students who comprise this group will be chosen from the College Chorale based on their Christian testimony and leadership, vocal development through voice lessons, and the desire to represent the College.
+The students who comprise this group will be chosen based on their Christian testimony and leadership, vocal development through voice lessons, and the desire to represent the College.
 They will provide a campus ministry as well as traveling to various churches in a musical ministry.
-1/4 elective credit per semester, to a maximum of 2 hours.
+1⁄2 elective credit per semester, to a maximum of 2 hours.